Volkswagen Golf Mk3

-Models

-Variant
+Body styles

-For the first time an estate was produced, being launched in early 1993, and bringing it into line with key competitors such as the Ford Escort and Vauxhall/Opel Astra, which had long been available as estates.
-The GT variants included a 2.8LVR6 engine, and a convertible launched as the Cabrio (Type 1E).
+As for previous generations, the Golf was available as a three- or five-door hatchback.
+For the first time an estate was produced, being launched in early 1993, and bringing it into line with key competitors such as the Ford Escort and Vauxhall/Opel Astra, which had all long been available as estates.
+The name of three-box sedan (now only with four doors) changed to Vento, in an attempt to improve the Jetta's stodgy image in Europe.
+In North America, where the Jetta had no such problems, the old nameplate remained.

+In some markets, where the tax structure suited such a model, Volkswagen also offered a light commercial Van version of the three-door hatchback.
+Typically fitted with a flat plywood floor in the rear and often with blanked rear side windows, precise specifications varied for different markets to meet various local requirements for being classified as a commercial vehicle.
+In the United Kingdom, the Van was available only with the Umwelt ("Environment") engine, blanked rear windows, fabric interior, power steering, and a five-speed manual transmission.
+A petrol unit was available to special order.
+The Umwelt diesel was Volkswagen's then-new 1.9-liter turbodiesel (AAZ), fitted with a catalytic converter and producing 75 PS.
+Payload is 510 kg.

 Cabriolet

 The Volkswagen Golf Mk3 Cabrio (or Type 1E) was introduced in 1994 for the 1995 model year, replacing the previous MK1 Rabbit based Cabriolet.
 It was facelifted in 1998 (mid-1999 for non-euro markets) with the front, rear, and steering wheel styling inspired by the Golf Mk4 while still maintaining the body from the Mk3 Cabrio.
 These Cabrios are often referred to as the Mk3.5 Cabrios.
 The Volkswagen Golf Cabrio was discontinued in 2002 with a special edition called "Last Edition".

+Performance models

+GTD

+The Golf GTD is the diesel-powered variant of the high-performance GTI version.